-Each operating enterprise, institution or business shall be permitted to have 2 on-site business identification signs per building entrance and 1 off-premises sign as defined and regulated by SCC 14.29.110 unless otherwise provided herein.
-In the Rural Village Residential and Commercial zones, each operating enterprise, institution or business shall be permitted to have 1 on-site business identification sign per building entrance and 1 off-premises sign as defined and regulated by SCC 14.29.110 unless otherwise provided herein.
+Each operating enterprise, institution or business shall be permitted to have 2 on-site business identification signs per building entrance and 1 off-premises sign as defined and regulated by Subsection (10) of this Section SCC 14.29.110 unless otherwise provided herein.
+In the Rural Village Residential and Commercial zones, each operating enterprise, institution or business shall be permitted to have 1 on-site business identification sign per building entrance and 1 off-premises sign as defined and regulated by Subsection (10) of this Section SCC 14.29.110 unless otherwise provided herein.
 Business signs shall be incorporated into the landscaping of the site when landscaping is provided and should be designed to reflect the surrounding rural character in design and size.
 In addition to the other requirements of this Subsection, business signs are subject to the following size requirements:

 - (1) Maximum wall sign area shall not exceed 2 square feet for each lineal foot of the building wall on which the sign is attached, not to exceed 40 square feet.
-In the Rural Village Commercial zone in Alger, wall signs may be up to 4 square feet for each lineal foot of the building wall. - (2) Maximum freestanding sign area shall not exceed 1 square foot for each 5 lineal feet of street frontage, not to exceed 40 square feet except for tourism-related signs subject to the provisions of SCC 14.29.080(2)(b), (c), and (f).
+In the Rural Village Commercial zone in Alger, wall signs may be up to 4 square feet for each lineal foot of the building wall. - (2) Maximum freestanding sign area shall not exceed 1 square foot for each 5 lineal feet of street frontage, not to exceed 40 square feet except for tourism-related signs subject to the provisions of Subsections (7SCC 14.29.080(2)(b), (c)), and (f) of this Section.).
 In the Rural Village Commercial and Rural Village Residential areas of Alger, maximum freestanding sign area shall not exceed 20 square feet and shall be no higher than 12 feet. - (3) Under canopy sign area and dimensions shall be 1 square foot for each lineal foot of the width of the canopy, awning, marquee or similar structure from which the sign is suspended, as measured perpendicular to the wall.
 Minimum vertical clearance between the lower edge of an under canopy sign and the ground shall be 8 feet.